 ¼ tsp freshly ground black pepper

 1. Preheat the oven to 420F (215C).
 Line a small pan with foil and baking paper.
 Pour in the Grand Marnier and wine.
-Sprinkle the salt and scatter the thyme sprigs on.
+Sprinkle the salt over and scatter the thyme sprigs on.
 Place the fish on top, and make a few horizontal cuts in each fillet, with a small sharp knife (this will help cook the fish evenly).
 Dry the top with paper towel.

 2. The topping: gently mix all the ingredients in a small bowl.
 Divide and spread evenly on top of each fillet.